Driver Number UK: Where To Find Driver Number On UK Licence

 - hiring vehicles

-- verifying eligibility to drive
+- sharing or verifying your licence details for eligibility to drive

 What Is A Driver Number In The UK

-- Issued by: DVLA
+- Issued by: DVLA (Great Britain)

-- Format: Alphanumeric
+- Format: alphanumeric

-- Used for: driver record identification
+- Used for: linking you to your DVLA driver record

 Unsure Where Your Driver Number Is Located?